-The program director or clinical coordinator reserves the right to make reasonable changes to the syllabus at any time during the semester.
+The instructor of this course reserves the right to make reasonable changes to the syllabus at any time during the semester.
 If this occurs, the students will be notified and furnished a copy of all applicable changes or amendments.

 COURSE OUTLINE